-SELECT permission on all tables in our database.
-Permission could be given to select from one table only, or better yet: create a custom view and give permissions to select from this view only.
-But this is a bit beyond the scope of this document.
-A basic example on how to achieve this can be read here.
+To keep this simple, we have given this user SELECT permission for all Tables in our database.
+Permission could be given to select from one Table only, or we could create a custom view and give permissions to select from this view only. you can create a Custom View and give the user permission to select only select from this View only.
+A basic example of how to achieve this can be found here.

-listen_addresses = '*' # Listen on all host IP addresses available port = 5432 # Listen on this port, default is 5432
+listen_addresses = '*' # Listen on all host IP addresses available port = 5432 # Listen on this port, default is 5432<br>

 service postgresql restart

 pg_hba.confand reload the database:

 host mydb databox_ro 220.127.116.11 255.255.255.255 md5

-iptables -A FORWARD -s 18.104.22.168/32 -p tcp --dport 5432 -j ACCEPT
+iptables -A FORWARD -s 18.104.22.168/32 -p tcp --dport 5432 -j ACCEPT<br>

 postgresql.conf.
 The server will listen for both normal and SSL connections on the same TCP port, and will negotiate with any connecting client on whether to use SSL.